chadrbanks/RolePlayingGenerator/README.md

 #                   Twisted ankle, save CON DC20 or 1/2 movement until long rest.
 #                   Single eye obstruction, -2 to hit until cleaned.
 #                   Standard miss.
 #                   Slip Up.
 You lose your footing.
 Roll Dexterity / Acrobatics (DC15) or fall prone.
-Your turn has ended.
 #                   Spell is delayed 1d4 rounds – after which effect happens.
 #                   Caster is blinded for 1d4 rounds.
 #                   A random party member is target of spell instead.